 In this webinar, Alex Grady, Education Officer for nasen, will explore the different areas of potential impact that children with SEND are likely to have experienced and what schools can do to ensure a smooth transition.

 In this video update we discuss the published guidance and what schools should be taking into account if introducing a cluster or hub model and how it can be safely implemented in line with social distancing measures.

 On the 11th May, the DfE released their guidance for schools, colleges and early years providers on what actions they need to take to ensure they are ready for reopening on 1st June.

-In this video update, Stefan Fusenich a qualified inspector and DfE Advanced Teaching and Learning Coach, will discuss the recently published guidance and what this means for schools and colleges.
+In this video update, The National College will discuss the recently published guidance and what this means for schools and colleges.

 On the 17th April, the DfE released their guidance on the funding and financial measures that have been put in place to help support different types education, early years and children’s social care providers.